Mastering Material Design 3: The Complete Guide to Theming in Flutter

 The Importance of ColorScheme in Material Design 3

-Flutter widgets pay particular attention to the ColorScheme in your theme data.
-They use the colors here for default color values.
+Flutter widgets pay particular attention to the ColorScheme class in your theme data.
+ColorScheme is the foundation of M3’s color system and determines how your app’s colors work together.

 What is ColorScheme?